 The end user must responsibly dispose of the product and its components when disposal is required.
 The initial cost of the equipment does not include cost for disposal.
-For further information and assistance in disposal, please email Brooks Automation Technical Support at techsupport@brooks.com.
+For further information and assistance in disposal, please email Brooks Automation Technical Support at support preciseflex@brooksautomation.com.

-Introduction to the Hardware
+2. Introduction to the Hardware